DA Davidson Maintains Trade Desk Inc - (TTD) Buy Recommendation

 What is the Fund Sentiment?

-There are 1317 funds or institutions reporting positions in Trade Desk Inc -.
-This is an increase of 48 owner(s) or 3.78% in the last quarter.
-Average portfolio weight of all funds dedicated to TTD is 0.45%, a decrease of 7.94%.
-Total shares owned by institutions decreased in the last three months by 0.96% to 390,532K shares.
-The put/call ratio of TTD is 1.09, indicating a bearish outlook.
+There are 1318 funds or institutions reporting positions in Trade Desk Inc -.
+This is an increase of 62 owner(s) or 4.94% in the last quarter.
+Average portfolio weight of all funds dedicated to TTD is 0.43%, a decrease of 6.02%.
+Total shares owned by institutions increased in the last three months by 0.95% to 390,484K shares.
+The put/call ratio of TTD is 1.15, indicating a bearish outlook.

 What are Other Shareholders Doing?